 By Friday evening, I was officially petrified, but I was also fascinated.
 When one is in this kind of situation, one often feels the need to do something – as opposed to just sitting there feeling helpless and freaking out.
 So I got in my car and drove toward the hills to see the fire up close.
 I wasn’t alone.
 There were many fire chasers.

-I drove north into the hills of La Canada – a very wealthy, white, conservative neighborhood and the homes are spectacular.
+I drove north into the hills of La Canada – a very wealthy, white, conservative neighborhood where homes are spectacular.

 After I found a parking spot, I and others hiked up the hill to watch the firefighters do what they do.
 I had my camera and took many pictures as well as several videos.